akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 ### Consuming the HTTP Response Entity (Client)

+There are two use-cases to consume the entity of a response:

+1. process the bytes as the response arrives from the network buffer
+2. load all the bytes in memory first, and process them afterwards

-The most common use-case of course is consuming the response entity, which can be done via running the underlying `dataBytes` Source (or on the server-side using directives such as `BasicDirectives.extractDataBytes`).
+The most common use-case, and recommended, of course, is consuming the response entity as a stream, which can be done via running the underlying `dataBytes` Source.

 It is encouraged to use various streaming techniques to utilise the underlying infrastructure to its fullest, for example by framing the incoming chunks, parsing them line-by-line and then connecting the flow into another